-1.1 Aims and objectives of the strategy
+Aims and objectives of the strategy

-We will work together to implement the contaminated land regime using this strategy to achieve the following aims:

-- protect human health, controlled waters and local ecosystems from the impact of contaminated land - prevent damage to property from the impact of contaminated land - encourage voluntary remediation - encourage the redevelopment of brownfield sites.

-In achieving these aims, we will:

-- use the most appropriate mechanism to deal with land contamination - deal with contaminated land using the 'suitable for use' approach in a rational, ordered and efficient manner - take action in proportion to the seriousness of any actual or potential risk posed by the presence of contamination - ensure that the most pressing problems are dealt with first - ensure that, as far as practical, the polluter pays by securing voluntary action or by employing our enforcement powers - deal with our own land where it has been affected in a prompt and responsible manner - communicate with stakeholders and interested parties about land contamination in an open, accessible and responsive way.

-Our objectives are to:

-- inspect West Suffolk to identify contaminated land according to the approach set out in the strategy - adopt a risk-based approach in order to prioritise investigative work to determine contaminated land - pursue the assessment and remediation, as needed, of identified sites coming through the planning process - collate, record and make available information, as far as practical and relevant, on the condition of land throughout West Suffolk - monitor regularly and report on our progress - review the strategy periodically and revise its contents as necessary.

-These aims and objectives will be progressed in line with West Suffolk's corporate priorities.
-More details can be found via the following links:
+- 19. We will work together to implement the contaminated land regime using this strategy to achieve the following aims: - protect human health, controlled waters and local ecosystems from the impact of contaminated land - prevent damage to property from the impact of contaminated land - encourage voluntary remediation - encourage the redevelopment of brownfield sites. - 20.
+In achieving these aims, we will: - use the most appropriate mechanism to deal with land contamination - deal with contaminated land using the 'suitable for use' approach in a rational, ordered and efficient manner - take action in proportion to the seriousness of any actual or potential risk posed by the presence of contamination - ensure that the most pressing problems are dealt with first - ensure that, as far as practical, the polluter pays by securing voluntary action or by employing our enforcement powers - deal with our own land where it has been affected in a prompt and responsible manner - communicate with stakeholders and interested parties about land contamination in an open, accessible and responsive way. - 21.
+Our objectives are to: - inspect sites within West Suffolk to identify contaminated land according to the approach set out in the strategy - adopt a risk-based approach in order to prioritise investigative work to determine contaminated land - pursue the assessment and remediation, as needed, of identified sites coming through the planning process - collate, record and make available information, as far as practical and relevant, on the condition of land throughout West Suffolk, which can be viewed here - monitor regularly and report on our progress - review the strategy periodically and revise its contents as necessary. - 22.
+These aims and objectives will be progressed in line with West Suffolk's strategic priorities.
+More details can be found at the following link.